Loretta Jay, MA, Executive Director

 Ms. Jay earned her Bachelor’s degree in social sciences and social work from the University of Bridgeport, and her Master’s degree in community psychology with a focus in program evaluation from the University of New Haven.
 She is a proud member of the Society for Community Research and Action and the American Evaluation Association.
 She has served in leadership positions for numerous local, state and national organizations, including the National Alliance on Mental Illness – Fairfield and the National Foundation for Celiac Awareness.

 Cheryll Houston, Special Projects

 Cheryll Houston co-founded B Stigma-Free.
 She is a multi-talented human services advocate and institutional strategist whose career has focused on issues affecting the underserved and oppressed members of society.
 Ms. Houston has led or served on the Executive Leadership Team for diverse multi-million dollar service organizations in the Northeast and Midwest, including United Way, The Arc: For people with intellectual and developmental disabilities, and Chicago House – the Midwest’s most experienced provider of housing, case management and supportive services for people living with HIV/AIDS.
 Her professional responsibilities have included fundraising, organizational management, public relations, strategic planning and legislative action and analysis.

 She has provided consulting services to executive management in non-profit organizations.
 Moreover, she remains dedicated to service in the public interest as Vice-President of Board of Directors of the Fairfield Chapter of the National Alliance on Mental Illness and the town-appointed Representative and Board Chair of Catchment Area Council 3&4 of the Southwest Regional Mental Health Board.
-Ms. Houston holds a Bachelor’s degree from Rutgers University, a Certificate in Management of Institutional Advancement from the University of Chicago Center for Continuing Studies and is pursuing her Master’s Degree in Psychology at the Chicago School of Professional Psychology.
+Ms. Houston holds a Bachelor’s degree from Rutgers University, and a Certificate in Management of Institutional Advancement from the University of Chicago Center for Continuing Studies.